 The general arrangements are below.
 The hammer was produced in two (2) versions: a 120″ jaw version for 96″ diameter pile, and a 144″ jaw version for 120″ pile.

 Like the 040 and 060 hammers, the hammers had growing pains, in part due to their sheer size and in part to some changes Vulcan made to the basic design that didn’t work out.
 Vulcan stood behind its products and remedied the faults.
-The hammers successfully drove many piles in the Gulf of Mexico in the years immediately after they were produced and, forty years later, are still at work in the same Gulf today.
+The hammers successfully drove many piles in the Gulf of Mexico in the years immediately after they were produced.